Fig77/Weather-API/README.md

 [here](https://www.theodinproject.com/courses/javascript/lessons/weather-app)

 ### Objective
-Main objective of project is to put into use concepts of ES6, Webpack, and working with API using javascript.
+Main objective of project is to put into use concepts of ES6, Webpack, and working with API using JavaScript.

 ### Built With
 This project was built with:
-* Javascript
+* JavaScript
 * ESlint
 * Webpack
 * SASS (for grid structure)
 * HTML/CSS
-* openweather API
+* Openweather API

 ### Prerequisites
  The development environment uses `HTML/CSS | JS | Webpack`.
 Installation of Webpack is quite necessary for working in development enviroment.